Verdi, Nevada

 Verdi (/ˈvɜːrdaɪ/ VUR-dye) is a census-designated place (CDP) in Washoe County, Nevada, United States.
-It is on the western side of the Reno–Sparks Metropolitan Statistical Area, near Interstate 80.
+It is on the western side of the Reno–Sparks Metropolitan Statistical Area, near Interstate 80 and stretches eastward towards its neighborhood-exclave of Lawton, Nevada surrounded by Reno, Nevada west of Mae Anne Avenue.
 The CDP of Verdi, California lies immediately adjacent across the state line.
 Both are in the shadow of California's Verdi Range.
 In 2010, the population was 1,415.
 Prior to 2010, the community was listed by the U.S. Census Bureau as part of the Verdi-Mogul CDP.

 History

 Originally known as O'Neils Crossing, for the man who built a bridge there in 1860.

 Name

 The town of Verdi was named after Giuseppe Verdi by Charles Crocker, founder of the Central Pacific Railroad, when he pulled a slip of paper from a hat and read the name of the Italian opera composer in 1868.
 The name is pronounced by the local population as VUR-dye.

 1870 train robbery

 On the 4th of November 1870, five men robbed a train travelling from San Francisco to Virginia City near Verdi after blocking the track.
 The train was carrying approximately $60,000 of gold and silver, and the robbers were able to get away with approximately $41,000.
 The same train was robbed for a second time near Pequop, Nevada in Elko County.